 In amassing territory which stretched from the Atlantic to Bohemia and from the Baltic to central Italy, Charlemagne believed that he was recreating the ancient Roman Empire.
 Vivid expression was given to this belief by the attempts to emulate Roman forms by the builders and artists who worked on his innumerable projects of construction and embellishment.
 Few of these survive, but some of the most enlightening are to be seen in Saxony.

 London to Paderborn.
-Fly at c.
-10.45am from London Heathrow to Düsseldorf (British Airways).
+Fly in the morning from London Heathrow to Düsseldorf (British Airways).
 Overnight in Paderborn.

 Paderborn, Corvey.
 At Paderborn are the fascinating archaeological remains of Charlemagne’s palace and a modern reconstruction of the Ottonian replacement.
 The 13th-century cathedral has a western tower and spire similar to its pre-Romanesque predecessor.
 Also see the treasury in the Diocesan Museum.
 The westwork of the Abbey at Corvey is among the most important of surviving Carolingian buildings.
 Drive to Hildesheim for the first of two nights.

 Hildesheim.
 Hildesheim is of enormous importance in the history of Romanesque art and architecture.
-The cathedral has some of the earliest and best bronze sculpture of that era and the treasury is one of the finest in Germany; both reopened in August 2014 after extensive renovations.
+The cathedral has some of the earliest and best bronze sculpture of that era and the treasury is one of the finest in Germany.
 A pinnacle of Ottonian achievement embodying many influential innovations, the six-towered church of St Michael was begun in 1010.
 Overnight Hildesheim.

-Air travel (economy class) on scheduled British Airways flights (aircraft: Airbus A319); travel by private coach throughout; breakfasts, 1 lunch and 5 dinners with wine; all admissions; tips for drivers, restaurant staff; all state and airport taxes; the services of the lecturer and tour manager.
+Flights (economy class) on scheduled British Airways flights (aircraft: Airbus A319); travel by private coach throughout; breakfasts, 6 dinners with wine; all admissions; tips for drivers, restaurant staff; all state and airport taxes; the services of the lecturer and tour manager.

-Hotel zur Mühle, Paderborn: a modern 3-star hotel in the city centre.
-Van der Valk Hotel, Hildesheim: a modern 4-star hotel with a historical facade looking onto the market square.
-Romantik Hotel am Brühl, Quedlinburg: a comfortably furnished 4-star hotel in a restored heritage building near the historical heart.
+Hotel zur Mühle, Paderborn: modern 3-star hotel in the city centre.
+Van der Valk Hotel, Hildesheim: modern 4-star hotel with a historical facade looking onto the market square.
+Best Western Hotel Schlossmühle, Quedlinburg: 4-star hotel near the historical heart of Quedlinburg.
 Single rooms throughout are doubles for sole use.

 This tour involves a lot of walking in the town centres where vehicular access is restricted, and should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
 Some days involve a lot of driving.
 Average distance by coach per day: 91 miles.